myh1000/malupdaterosx-cocoa/Readme.md

 # MAL Updater OS X 2.2
 MAL Updater OS X is an open source OS X scrobbler that automatically detects what's playing and updates the user's MyAnimeList.

+Now also with support for manga! (on reddit only)

 XCode 7 or higher is required to build (Deployment Target is OS X 10.8)

 ## How to use